dramaqa/dramaqa.github.io/dataset.md

           </tr>
         </table>
         <p class = "json-description">
+          AnotherMissOhQA_subtitles.json contains subtitles of video clips which have vid as keys.
 Here is a json example :
         </p>
         <pre>
           {% highlight json %}